The future of solar has just got brighter with this ‘ultra-thin’ device for converting stored energy into electricity.

 Solar energy is a variable renewable because for the most part it, it only works when the sun shines.
 But technology to combat this much-discussed flaw is already being developed at a fast pace.

 Long-term storage of the energy they generate is another matter.
-The solar energy system created at Chalmers back in 2017 is known as ‘MOST’: Molecular Solar Thermal Energy Storage Systems.
+The solar energy system created at Chalmers back in 2017 is known as ‘MOST’, meaning Molecular Solar Thermal Energy Storage Systems.

 The technology is based on a specially designed molecule of carbon, hydrogen and nitrogen that changes shape when it comes into contact with sunlight.